IN THIS ARTICLE

 Once the AWS Metrics resources have been deployed, you can use features such as real-time analytics and batch analytics.

-After deploying the CDK application, an Amazon CloudWatch dashboard is created automatically to show the operational health metrics and sample metrics (TotalLogin) defined in the CDK application.
+After deploying the AWS Cloud Development Kit (AWS CDK) application, an Amazon CloudWatch dashboard is created automatically to show the operational health metrics and sample metrics (TotalLogin) defined in the AWS CDK application.

 To start the real-time analytics, go to the Amazon Kinesis console or use the AWS CLI

 start-application command to start the Kinesis Data Analytics application.